-Thanks to RoC Skincare for sponsoring this post!
+Thanks to RoC Skincare for sponsoring this post about the early signs of aging!
 All opinions are my own.

-A Budget Fashionista reader recently wrote in to ask:
+A Budget Fashionista reader writes in to ask:

 Hi Catherine!!
 I love your blog.
 I’d like to ask you a few questions.
 Firstly, my problem is that I’m only 25, yet I see the signs of aging apparent on my face.
 I’m worried because my mother has had sagging skin on the face and neck since her early 30s.

-Even though she has really dry skin, she’s got visible pores all over her face because her skin has lost a lot of elastin.
+Even though she has really dry skin, she’s got visible pores all over her face.
 I fear it’s genetic, so I might have it too.
 I already have dark circles and skin thinning around the eye area.
 I have oily nose region, but dry skin otherwise and pores have started to appear.

 To get that for her, I reached out to dermatologist Dr. Dhaval Bhanusali, MD, with two questions.
 First, is our reader destined to have prematurely aging skin because of her genes?
-And secondly, since she’s only 25, are retinoids an appropriate treatment for her?
+And secondly, since she’s only 25, what is an appropriate treatment for her?
 Read on for Dr. Bhanusali’s advice.

 Budget Fashionista: Is it known how much of skin aging is hereditary vs. environmental?

 Dr. Bhanusali: Both play a very big part.
 Certain ethnicities tend to get fewer wrinkles as they age and instead, get deepening of the furrows.
 While there are certain people who are blessed with great genes, those who aren’t can do certain things to help themselves minimize the appearance of aging.
 For starters, avid sun protection or avoidance is key.
 You should start every day with a moisturizer that has an SPF of at least 30.

 I also like to add in anti-oxidants.
 These protect you from pollutants and other environmental agents that can damage your skin.